neumino/neumino.github.io/movies.md

-### Cops and Robbers
+### Robot Riot
-*Released on 2020-12-28, vote average 6.8*
+*Released on 2020-12-23, vote average 2.6*

-Animation and activism unite in this multimedia spoken-word response to police brutality and racial injustice.
+Unconscious soldiers are dropped into a testing site only to discover their memories have been wiped and that once docile machines are the new intelligence.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/MKQbQd_cbmI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LSo4VQyPrzM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>